 This guide will give a brief overview of how to get started developing LinuxGSM by running through some of the basics of using GitHub and the tools you need.
 This is not a comprehensive guide to GitHub but should help with getting started.
-There are plenty of resources available online such as the GitHub help documentation that will help you learn more.
+There are plenty of resources available online such as the GitHub help documentation and guides that will help you learn more.

 Whenever someone raises a new feature request or bug is done on the GitHub Issues page.
 There is a raft of issues with different levels of complexity.
 Choosing an issue to work on is down to you as an individual, however, it is important you enjoy working on it.
 It is recommended that a simple issue is picked first and more complex issues are attempted as you get used to LinuxGSM.
 Popular issues to attempt are type:Server Requests as often developers want to have a game server added to the project.
 Be warned however some game servers can be more difficult than others to develop.